When you’re selling your home, the best person to get vital information from is your estate agent.

-Most of the time, agents push for a sole agency contract and this can often result in the best value commission percentage for you as a seller.
+Most of the time, agents recommend a sole agency contract and this can often result in the best value commission percentage for you as a seller.

-It’s important for you as a seller to be certain what you’ve been quoted as a commission is what you will pay when your property is sold.
+It’s important for you to be certain what you’ve been quoted as a commission is what you will actually pay when your property is sold.

 So, ask the agents you speak to about any additional costs.

-Added extras could include a For Sale board, special photos, or drawing up floorplans, so make sure all of these marketing costs are included in your commission.
+Added extras could include professional photos, virtual tours, premium listings or drawing up floorplans, so make sure all of these marketing costs are included in your commission quote.